 The Building Survey Cost

-The Building Survey is the most expensive, the cost starts at around £650 for houses below the £99,000 asking price.
+The Building Survey is the most expensive.
+This type of report cost starts at around £650 for houses below the £99,000 asking price.
 For houses in higher brackets, prices will be around:

 - £750 for a house costing between £100,000 and £249,000